kaBeech/tensort/README.md

 The downside here is that Magisort can take a long time to run.
 I don't know how many comparisons are made on average, but it's well over 14.

-Thankfully, Magicsort will only be run in our algorithm if Bubblesort and Reverse Exchangesort disagree on an answer.
+Thankfully, Magicsort will only be run in our algorithm if Bubblesort and Exchangesort disagree on an answer.
 Overall the Robustsort we're building that uses Magicsort will still have an average of O(n log n) time efficiency.

 #### Supersort adjudication with Magic

-Since we have replaced Permutationsort with Magicsort (which is far more robust than Bubblesort or Reverse Exchangesort), we will adjust our adjudication within the Supersort SubAlgorithm.
+Since we have replaced Permutationsort with Magicsort (which is far more robust than Bubblesort or Exchangesort), we will adjust our adjudication within the Supersort SubAlgorithm.

-If Bubblesort and Reverse Exchangesort disagree, we will run Magicsort on the input.
-If Magicsort agrees with either Bubblesort or Reverse Exchangesort, we will use the result from Magicsort.
-Otherwise, if Magicsort agrees on the TopBit with either Bubblesort or Reverse Exchangesort, we will use the result from Magicsort.
-Otherwise, if Bubblesort and Reverse Exchangesort agree on the TopBit, we will use the result from Bubblesort.
+If Bubblesort and Exchangesort disagree, we will run Magicsort on the input.
+If Magicsort agrees with either Bubblesort or Exchangesort, we will use the result from Magicsort.
+Otherwise, if Magicsort agrees on the TopBit with either Bubblesort or Exchangesort, we will use the result from Magicsort.
+Otherwise, if Bubblesort and Exchangesort agree on the TopBit, we will use the result from Bubblesort.

 If no agreement is reached at this point, we abandon all logic and just use